 the Section Manager, KB3MXM or me for more information.

-Eastern Shore.
-This is a grave concern from a weather perspective.
+and is a grave concern from a weather perspective.
 If you live

-in any of these counties, please
+in any of these counties, please consider getting involved with

-wb3kas atsign arrl.net
+wb3kas atsign arrl.net.

 Wanda, KA3AHI, and I continue to schedule visit to as many ARES